 - Use a strong, balanced recipe.
 I happen to know that the recipe below is perfect every time!

 - Chill your dough.
 (If needed.
 The below recipe doesn’t.)
 If you run into your cookies spreading you can try this method: Roll out the dough, cut out shapes, then place on a cookie sheet.
 Then place in the freezer for 10-15 minutes.
 If you are doing lots of cookies it’s easy to just have them in a rotation.

 - Calibrate your oven.
 I bought an oven thermometer at Target for under $5 and it has been fantastic.
 Sometimes cookies can spread if your oven temperature is too low.

 - Bake on cookie sheets lined with parchment paper.
 Some people swear by silpat but I have found parchment works very well and is fairly inexpensive.
 Not having to grease your cookie sheet also means less potential spreading.
 Make sure your pans are LIGHT in color, not dark.
 The dark the pan the more heat is absorbed and the faster your cookies will brown on the bottom and sides.

 - Use FRESH and a good quality baking powder and baking soda.
 Both are inexpensive even when you buy the best quality.
-If your baking soda or baking powder is expired it can affect how your cookies rise or spread.
+If your baking soda is expired it can affect how your cookies rise or spread.
 I prefer double-acting baking powder, which is what is sold in most grocery stores.

 Tips for Cut-Out Sugar Cookies